dedeepyasreechilukoti/IPO-and-Currency-Rate-Dashboard/README.md

 # IPO-and-Currency-Rate-Dashboard
-responsive web and mobile application that provides authenticated users with an Upcoming IPO Calendar and the latest currency exchange rates.
+This application is developed to access responsive web and mobile application that provides authenticated users with an Upcoming IPO Calendar and the latest currency exchange rates.
 This project aims to demonstrate skills in API integration, user authentication, responsive design, and cross-platform development using React for web and React Native for mobile.
 The application will serve as a platform where users can view a calendar of upcoming Initial Public Offerings (IPOs) and track the latest currency exchange rates.
 It will integrate the IEX Cloud API for both IPO data and currency rates.
 The application should be user-friendly, providing clear and concise information.

 # Currency Converter